 - OAuth tokens for user authentication

 When secrets are compromised, attackers can access sensitive data, impersonate legitimate users or workloads, or move laterally through your infrastructure.
+That risk alone makes secrets management one of the highest-value areas to get right in any cloud security program.

 The Hidden Dangers of Poor Secrets Management